LEARN A SKILL WITH PHIL!

 My workshop is equipped with small machines such as may be found in any home workshop and you will be studying in an environment dedicated to light engineering and the manufacture of both woodwind instruments and components for the Morgan Three Wheeler.

 Course prices will start from £80:00 per day for classroom based courses with multiple attendees through to £200:00 per day for one on one courses in the workshop.
 I like to discuss the content and duration of courses with students before making a booking,

 courses and prices can thus be tailored to individual learning needs.

 Participants will be provided with tea/coffee and a lunch every day.
-We may be able to arrange self catering, local accommodation at Claires Little Crooked House (or we can supply a list of local hostelries) - and evening meals can be found at many good restaurants, close by.
+We may be able to arrange self catering, local accommodation or we can supply a list of local hostelries - and evening meals can be found at many good restaurants, close by.

-Both the workshop and Claire's crooked house are within easy walking distance of the railway station
+The workshop is within easy walking distance of the station